vonwareb/vonwareb.github.io/posts/post1.md

 The two learning objectives that I will be pursuing during the seminar are as follows:

 #### Learning Goal I
-By the end of the seminar, I will have created a grid of at least five evaluation criteria for assessing the quality of scientific papers.
-These criteria are also based on the SMART principles.
-The grid serves as a tool for analyzing and evaluating scientific texts.
-To test the applicability of the criteria, they will be applied to at least three scientific texts by the end of the seminar.
-The outcome will include the elaborated criteria grid as well as a written evaluation of each scientific text analyzed.
+At the end of the seminar, I will have created a grid with at least five evaluation criteria for assessing the quality of scientific publications.
+This grid should serve as a tool for evaluating scientific texts and show what makes a good scientific text.
+To test its applicability, the grid will be applied to at least three scientific texts by the end of the seminar.
+The result will include the criteria grid, and a written evaluation of each text analyzed, taking into account the evaluation grid.

 #### Learning Goal II
-At the end of the seminar, I will have written a scientific text on my chosen topic of Bayesian Deep Learning in order to specifically improve my academic writing skills.
+At the end of the seminar, I will have written a scientific paper on my chosen topic, Bayesian Deep Learning, in order to improve my scientific writing skills.
 In doing so, I will integrate the theoretical content of the seminar as well as independently acquired knowledge.
-This will be demonstrated by a self-reflection on the writing process, in which I describe the procedure and the theoretical concepts applied.
-The result will include an evaluation of the writing process, which will serve as a guide for future academic writing.
+At the end of the writing phase, a self-reflection will be conducted.
+This will present the process, and the theoretical concepts used.
+The result will be the written scientific text and a reflection paper, which should serve as a guide for the writing of further scientific texts.

 ---
 My path hasn't been straight, but that's what makes it so valuable - because each of those steps led me here: to **the master's program**, to **this AI-seminar**, and to **my interest in working with scientific precision and gaining well-founded insights** 😃.